hfour/yads/README.md

 on any value (A) with the identity value (I), the result is always (A).
 For addition, the identity value is `0`, and for multiplication it's `1`.
 For example: `5 + 0 = 5` and `1 * 6 = 6`.

-The current design is dependent on associativity since we're folding form the left and there is no order defined between any child nodes.
+The current design is dependent on associativity since we're reducing form the left and there is no order defined between any child nodes.
 Consider the following example:

 ```

       R___
      /    \
     a      b

 / \ / \
  e1 e2 e3 e4

 ```

 Since there is a partial fold `pf` defined on `a` and `b`, we require associativity so that